 And when a relationship ends without clear resolution - when it finishes with ambiguity, unanswered questions, or a narrative your brain still can't fully piece together - the cognitive loop doesn't just close.
 It stays open.
 It keeps pulling you back to the same material, the same questions, the same moments.
 Not because you want to suffer.
 Because your brain is still trying to complete something that hasn't finished yet.

-Understanding this mechanism is what changes the experience of it.
-Not because knowing the psychology makes the feelings disappear, but because it stops you adding a layer of panic and self-blame on top of something that is already hard enough.
+Understanding this mechanism is what changes the experience of it, because it stops you adding a layer of panic and self-blame on top of something that is already hard enough.

 10 lessons · 5–8 minutes each · Total runtime approximately 75 minutes